seosgithub/flok/docs/services/vm.md

   * `vm_notify_map` - The dictionary used to lookup what controllers need to be notified about changes.
 Stored in `vm_notify_map[ns][id]` which yields an array of controller base pointers.
   * `vm_bp_to_nmap` - A dictionary that maps a `bp` key (usually from a controller) to a dictionary.
 This dictionary contains a mapping of `bp => ns => id` to an array that contains `[node, index]` where `node` is a reference to `vm_notify_map[ns][id]`.
 This inverted map must (a) provide a way for `unwatch` to quickly remove entries from itself and (b) provide a way for all entries in `vm_notify_map` to be removed when something (usually a controller) disconrnects. must support `unwatch` removal which we only receive the `bp`, `ns`, and `key`.
-  * `vm_read_sync_in_progress` - A queue of controller base pointers that are awaiting a response from `read_sync`.
-This may contain multiple controllers if one controller makes multiple `read_sync` requests within one *frame* as `int_event` only queues the outbounds events and dosen't immediately send them.
-Not that this makes it not synchronous, just the order of execution is not like a call stack and more like a synchronous high priority deferred queue.
-The *frontmost* of the array is the lowest index, and the *backmost* is the highest index.
-In javascript, this means that new requests are placed via `vm_read_sync_in_progress.unshift(new_bp)` and when requests are serviced, they are serviced via the `var bp = vm_read_sync_in_progress.pop()`.
   * `vm_cache_write_sync_pending` - A hash mapping page_ids to controllers awaiting synchronous responeses, e.g.
       `vm_cache_write_sync_pending[page_id][0..N] := bp`.
 Usually set via the `watch` request during a sync call for disk reads or the synchronous `read_sync` request.
 The format for each element in the array is `{"page_id": [bp1, bp2], ...}`